jucardi/Inject/README.md

-# Inject - .NET dependency inection.
+# Inject - .NET dependency injection.

 > *Still under development, first version will be available soon in NuGet.
 In the mean time, if you would like to try it, feel free to clone the solution